oyenet1/Rust-Learning/README.md

 # Rust-Learning
 Learning Rust
+- To create new project always use
+ ` cargo init projectname`
 - Always use snake case when declaring variable in rust e.g
 ```rs
 let my_name = "Bowofade";